xster/flutter-wiki/Using-Flutter-Drive-with-Web.md

 Let's go over the different arguments that can be used:
 * Use one of the six browsers for `--browser-name` parameter: chrome, safari, ios-safari, android-chrome, firefox, edge.
-* Use `--local-engine=host_debug_unopt` for running test with local engine.
+* Use `--local-engine=host_debug_unopt` for running tests with a local engine.
 * Use `--release` or `--profile` mode for running the tests.
 Debug mode will be supported soon.
-* Changed the webport as needed, don't forget to change remote debugging settings for Android Chrome.
+* Change the `--webport` as needed, don't forget to change remote debugging settings for Android Chrome.
 * Use `--no-android-emulator` for using Android in with real devices.

 ## Web Installers Repo

-Web installers is a new Flutter project [repository](https://github.com/flutter/web_installers) where we are planning to adds utilities for launching, downloading browsers/drivers.
+Web installers is a new Flutter project [repository](https://github.com/flutter/web_installers) where we are planning to add utilities for launching, downloading browsers/drivers.

 Currently it can be used for downloading/running Chrome Driver:
 ```